 The lives of future generations are at risk unless we change the way we farm our land.
-Peter Nixon, our director of land, landscape and nature explains why.
+Peter Nixon, our former director of land, landscape and nature explains why.

 As a boy walking through my native Midlands countryside, I used to see black and white lapwings in wavering flight all year round.

 Coveys of grey partridge were also widespread, as were flower-rich hay meadows.
 Now, these once unremarkable things have become rare and special.

 Three out of five of the UK’s wildlife species have declined over the last 50 years, especially on farmland.
 And 31 per cent have strongly declined, meaning either that they’ve halved in abundance already or are likely to halve in the next 25 years.

 They used to take canaries down mines in historic times.
 If the canary fell off its perch it signalled the presence of invisible, deadly methane.